/ Business Services

 ALCOHOL EXPENSES AT THE HAWORTH HOTEL

 The Haworth Hotel is the only on-campus location where alcohol is sold.
-Alcohol expenses will be covered at the Haworth Hotel in the same manner that alcohol expenses off campus would be covered (i.e. for a donor cultivation event).
+Alcohol expenses will be covered at the Haworth Hotel in the same manner that alcohol expenses off campus would be covered (e.g. for a donor cultivation event).
 Charging alcohol to a department requires approval from the employee’s divisional Vice President (or the President when a Vice President is making the purchase).
 Approval from the Vice President of Philanthropy and Engagement will be required as well for donor cultivation events.
 Approval from the Vice President(s) (and the President, when applicable) must be received prior to hosting an event at the Haworth Hotel.

 Alcohol will not be permitted at events at the Haworth Hotel where the primary focus of an event is current students.
-However, alcohol may be sold to current students of legal age at events at the Haworth Hotel if the primary focus of an event is not for students (i.e. a donor cultivation event).
+However, alcohol may be sold to current students of legal age at events at the Haworth Hotel if the primary focus of an event is not for students (e.g. a donor cultivation event).
 The department hosting the event should be mindful of the students in attendance.
 Please refer to the student handbook and Events and Conferences’ policies for more information.

 If a non-federal sponsored program has received an exception to the alcohol restrictions in the Expense and Resource Stewardship policy, the exception also applies to alcohol purchases for events at the Haworth Hotel.
 Federal sponsored programs may not be used to purchase alcohol, regardless of the location.